Holmes on Homes: Season 6

+The sixth season of the show's episodes are usually 1 hour long.

-Season Seven
+Season 7

-In a change from previous seasons, Mike travels across Canada to help homeowners in other parts of the country, although a number remain within Ontario.
+During the seventh season, Mike travels across Canada to help homeowners in other parts of the country, although a number remain within Ontario.
 Season seven is also notable for the formation of The Holmes Foundation, a charity organization affiliated with the show that promotes awareness of skilled trades (both to homeowners looking to hire them for renovations and to youth as a career choice), and its first project, the episode Lien on Me.
-Season seven will also have a special "behind-the-scenes" episode.
+The episodes are 1 hour long.